AESMatias/ConnectX-Project/README.md

 - The features are listed here.
 ## Authors✨
 @AESMatias & @emonkey0
-### Next things to do
+# Next things to do 🚀

-- Improve the memory optimization.
+### Improve the memory optimization:

-- Modularize and solve the problem of coupling and cohesion.
+### Modularize the code and solve the problem of hight cohesion and low coupling:

-- Responsive design
+### Design:
+- We need to add the option that allows maximise or just shrink the windows dimensions.

-- Security: message inputs, endpoints, etc...
+### Security: message inputs, endpoints, etc...
+- We need to ensure that the two sockets (to send and recibe messages) for each user connected were absolute closed through de server (maybe using a periodic func), because if this isn't done, we're having a big vulnerability breach that allows the users collapse the RAM used by the server, blowing up the entire server.

+### Chat:
+- When a new message income, we need to refresh the two instances> the pixmap and the animated label with the new picture that has been changed from our own account session.
+- If the user scrolls up, then we need to calculate the current height dinamically obtained through a function, thus allowing them to scrolls up the chat history, because currently there's a func that scrolls the whole chat down every 15 seconds.

 # Attributions and acknowledgments:
 Settings icon: <a href="https://www.flaticon.com/free-icons/settings" title="settings icons">Settings icons created by Freepik - Flaticon</a>

 Volume icon: <a href="https://www.flaticon.com/free-icons/speaker" title="speaker icons">Speaker icons created by Pixel perfect - Flaticon</a>